mattzsync/simple-weather-checker/README.md

-# Simple Weather cheker with Bash
+# Simple Weather checker with Bash using wttr.in